jaimetur/PhotoMigrator/help/5-other-features.md

 - From version 1.4.0 onwards, the Tool has a feature to 'Find Duplicates'.
 - To run this feature you have to use the flag '-findDup, --find-duplicates \<ACTION> \<DUPLICATES_FOLDER> [\<DUPLICATES_FOLDER> ...]'
 - where,
     - \<DUPLICATES_FOLDER> is the folder (or list of folders) where the Tool will look for duplicates files.
-If you provide more than one folders, when a duplicated file is found, the Tool will maintain the file found within the folder given first in the list of folders provided.
-If the duplicated files are within the same folder given as an argument, the Tool will maintain the file whose name is shorter.
+If you provide more than one folder, when a duplicated file is found, the Tool will maintain the file found within the folder given first in the list of folders provided.
+If the duplicated files are within the same folder, then the Tool will maintain the file whose name is shorter.
     - \<ACTION> is an action to specify what to do with duplicates files found.
 You can include any of the valid actions.
       - Valid actions are: 'list', 'move' or 'remove'.
 If not action is detected, 'list' will be the default action.
 - With this feature, the Tool will find duplicates files in a smart way based on file size and content and will perform the action based on the <ACTION> selected:
-  - If <ACTION> is 'list', then the Tool will only create a list of duplicated files found within the folder Duplicates.
+  - If \<ACTION> is 'list', then the Tool will only create a list of duplicated files found within the folder Duplicates.
-  - If <ACTION> is 'move' then the Tool will maintain the main file and move the others inside the folder Duplicates/Duplicates_timestamp.
+  - If \<ACTION> is 'move' then the Tool will maintain the main file and move the others inside the folder Duplicates/Duplicates_timestamp.
-  - If <ACTION> is 'remove' the Tool will maintain the main file and remove the others.
+  - If \<ACTION> is 'remove' the Tool will maintain the main file and remove the others.

     ### Example of use: